 Bio-SNG (Bio Synthetic Natural Gas) is produced by gasification of lignocellulosic (woody materials).
 A number of Bio-SNG demonstration projects are discussed on the Bio-SNG page of this website.

 Biogas may also be produced form lignocellulosic feedstocks, such as straw, following pre-treatment with steam and enzymes.
 See VERBIO straw project.

 Anaerobic Digestion technology is well established, hence biogas is often categorised as a 'first generation' biofuel.
 However, biogas derived from organic wastes does not compete with food production, and is considered to be sustainable.
-Developing use of biomethane for transport is the focus of several projects such as BIOMASTER, MADEGASCAR, GasHighWay, BioGas Max and Baltic Biogas Bus, which aim to increase its use in the market.
+Developing use of biomethane for transport is the focus of several projects such as BIOMASTER, MADEGASCAR, GasHighWay, BioGas Max, Urban Biogas, Green Gas Grids and Baltic Biogas Bus, which aim to increase its use in the market.

 Biogas is used globally in waste to energy plants, and is increasingly being converted to natural gas for injection into pipelines or use in vehicles.
 For example, in the US, Waste Management operates 2 plants in California and Ohio (with a third announced in October 2013) to convert landfill gas to liquified natural gas.
 Waste Management also produces over 500 MW of electricty from biogas, and its subsidiuary Wheelabrator Inc. has a capacity of almost 670 MW.
 Waste Managment also uses bioCNG to power a fleet of 100 trucks.